ClaireAgaba/test/README.md

 # test
-this is mpre like a sample test on how to use github on vs code.
+this is more like a sample test on how to use github on vs code.